hmg-dev/cloudflare-analytics-exporter/README.md

 * cloudflare account
 * [Optional] "concurrency validation service"

+# How to configure
+## in the app
+You must change some values in the `config.py`:
+* `cf_api_user` - your cloudflare account
+* `es_host` - Domain of your elasticsearch Instance/Cluster (must be reachable via https!)
+* `es_user` - Elasticsearch user with permissions to read indices, create indices with the pattern specified in `es_cf_index_pattern`, create index-templates and ilm-policies
+* `zones` - configure the IDs and names of your cloudflare-zones

+## at runtime
+Secrets are injected via environment variables:
+* `ES_PASSWD` - the password for your elasticsearch user
+* `CF_API_TOKEN` - your cloudflare [API-token](https://developers.cloudflare.com/analytics/graphql-api/getting-started/authentication/api-token-auth/)

 # Features
 * stateless data provider (run where you want, restart how often you want)
 * support automatic index rollover via ILM (you need to enable that feature in your elasticsearch instance)